splitpea-dev/dont_get_exploded/README.md

 ## License

-This program is released under the BSD 3-clause license.
+This program employes the BSD 3-clause license.
 See the ``LICENSE.md`` file for details.